Zendesk ticketing process: A complete overview

 • Price: Starts at $55 per agent/month (billed annually).

-• Best for: Growing teams that need an omnichannel solution.
-This tier adds a knowledge base, live chat, and some of Zendesk's basic AI for automated responses.
+• Best for: Growing teams that need an omnichannel solution and access to a professional knowledge base and live chat.

 Suite professional